Moduli of parahoric $\mathcal G$--torsors on a compact Riemann surface: Introduction

-(v) ({\em Parahoric torsors which are not principal $G$--bundles}) In general there is a third case, namely there are parahoric subgroups of $G(K_x)$ which cannot be conjugated to subgroups of $G(A_x)$ and indeed, barring $G(A_x)$, all the maximal parahoric subgroups of $G(K_x)$ fall under this third category (see \cite{bt}).
-It is this case which highlights the precise reason why we need to give a subtler description of $(\Gamma,G)$--bundles on $Y$ as parahoric torsors on $X$ which do not support a principal $G$--bundle on $X$.
+\item ({\em Parahoric torsors which are not principal $G$--bundles}) We now consider parahoric subgroups of $G(K_x)$ which cannot be conjugated to subgroups of $G(A_x)$.
+For instance, barring $G(A_x)$, the rest of the maximal parahoric subgroups of $G(K_x)$ fall under this case (see \cite{bt}).
+The weights in these cases lie on the walls of the Weyl alcove (cf. Teleman \cite[Section 9]{teleman}).

+It is this case which highlights one of the reasons why we need to give a subtler description of $(\Gamma,G)$--bundles on $Y$ as parahoric torsors on $X$ which do not support a principal $G$--bundle on $X$.
 Evidence to this effect was shown using Tannakian considerations in Balaji-Biswas-Nagaraj \cite{bbn1}, leading to the definition of a ramified bundle in \cite{bbn2}.
-The approaches in these papers give a general picture but does not give the precise correspondence obtained in this paper.
 More concrete examples were shown in \cite{sesramanan} indicating what to expect in general.
-Furthermore, when the ``weights" are in the far wall of the Weyl alcove, Teleman (\cite[Section 9]{teleman} and \cite{tw}) has already observed that the quasi-parabolic structures in this case should be given by generalized parabolic subgroups of the group $G((z))$ and that the ``true" moduli spaces for these would correspond real analytically to certain space of representations into the maximal compact of $G$.
-These correspond to the parahoric torsors which are not parabolic $G$--bundles.

-(vi) The striking cases which arise out of the present study are the non-hyperspecial maximal parahoric subgroups where a number of new phenomena show up.
-These correspond, on the side of the representations of the Fuchsian group (see \ref{intro5}), to those maps $\rho:\pi \to K_G$ such that centralizers of the images of the elements $\rho(C_i)$ are {\em proper semisimple} subgroups of $G$.
+\item The striking cases which arise out of the present study are the non-hyperspecial maximal parahoric subgroups where a number of new phenomena show up.
+These correspond, on the side of the representations of the Fuchsian group (see \ref{intro5}), to those maps $\rho:\pi \to K_G$ such that centralizers of the images of the elements $\rho(C_i)$ are {\em proper semisimple} subgroups of $G$ (see Remark \ref{assocbtgrpscheme}).

-(vii) We remark that all the results which realize parahoric bundles on $X$ as obtained from $(\Gamma,G)$--bundles from a Galois cover $Y \to X$ hold on $\bp^1$ as well as elliptic curves.
-The only point which fails to hold in general is the existence of {\em stable parahoric bundles} on these curves.
-Once this is achieved by possibly choosing sufficiently large number of ramification points, the moduli construction also goes through.

-(viii) After this paper was posted in the archives, we were informed by P. Boalch of his paper \cite{boalch} where the parahoric structure is seen in the setting of regular singular connections.
-We believe that relating these with our paper should be a fruitful theme to pursue.
+\item After this paper was posted in the archives, we were informed by P. Boalch of his paper \cite{boalch} where the parahoric structure is seen in the setting of regular singular connections. \end{enumerate} \erem